What Are Washington Redskins' Best Options at QB Position in 2018?

 Rudolph's stock is on the rise, but Chris Trapasso of CBS Sports still has him going to the New England Patriots with the penultimate pick of the opening round in next year's draft.
 Let's say the Redskins could trade back from 16th to at or about this point.

-It would mean accruing extra picks for the middle rounds from a team anxious to move up, while also getting a seasoned quarterback who know what it takes to start.
+It would mean accruing extra picks for the middle rounds from a team anxious to move up while also getting a seasoned quarterback who knows what it takes to start.

 This is as close to a win-win situation for the Redskins should they let Cousins walk once the 2017 NFL season is in the books.